bahrus/iff-diff/README.md

 iff-diff is a simplified version of [if-diff](https://github.com/bahrus/if-diff).
 Iff-diff only affects its next sibling.

-iff-diff supports setting (or removing) an attribute, a class, and/or a part.
+iff-diff supports setting (or removing) an attribute, a class, and/or a part from that next sibling.
+That is all.

+iff-diff might be used in combination with a lazy loading component, like [laissez-dom](https://github.com/bahrus/laissez-dom).

 ## Example Syntax